shihchinw/shihchinw.github.io/content/post/2015-07-19-implementing-disney-principled-brdf-in.md

 > 4. Parameters are __allowed to be pushed beyond__ their plausible range where it makes sense.
 > 5. All combinations of parameters should be as __robust and plausible__ as possible.

 These art-directable features make artists achieve the desired shading results more easily, it is one of the ultimate goals for software engineering in animation studio.
-Since it has been implemented within various frameworks like [Unreal Engine 4](http://blog.selfshadow.com/publications/s2013-shading-course/), [RenderMan](http://renderman.pixar.com/resources/current/RenderMan/PxrDisney.html), MPC's preview system [Dekko](http://on-demand-gtc.gputechconf.com/gtcnew/on-demand-gtc.php?searchByKeyword=mpc&searchItems=&sessionTopic=&sessionEvent=2&sessionYear=2015&sessionFormat=&submit=&select=), etc. So, let's make one for Arnold. :)
+Therefore, it has been implemented within various frameworks like [Unreal Engine 4](http://blog.selfshadow.com/publications/s2013-shading-course/), [RenderMan](http://renderman.pixar.com/resources/current/RenderMan/PxrDisney.html), MPC's preview system [Dekko](http://on-demand-gtc.gputechconf.com/gtcnew/on-demand-gtc.php?searchByKeyword=mpc&searchItems=&sessionTopic=&sessionEvent=2&sessionYear=2015&sessionFormat=&submit=&select=), etc. So, let's make one for Arnold. :)

 # Importance Sampling

-According to the source code from BRDF explorer, the shading components can be separated into two parts:
+According to the source code from BRDF explorer, the shading components of Disney BRDF can be separated into two parts:

 * diffuse
     * base diffuse